varunkoppana/Assignment-1/README.md

 dowload the data.xls excel file.

-copy the path of the file in the file reading code section in java code. and create an XML new folder in C drive. so the created xml file saves in that path.
+copy and paste the path of the excel file in the FileInputStream at line 40 in th code category.java. and create an XML new folder in C drive. so the created xml file saves in that path.